streetmix/streetmix/docs/technical/tests/index.rst

 When it comes to testing React components, we need a way to test components in insolation without needing to mount the entire application.
 Many of our current React components are tested with `Enzyme <https://airbnb.io/enzyme/>`_, but more recently, our tests have started to use `React Testing Library <https://testing-library.com/docs/react-testing-library/intro>`_ instead.
 (See `this blog post by Kent Dodds for more information <https://kentcdodds.com/blog/introducing-the-react-testing-library>`_.)

+The main reason to adopdt React Testing Library was to avoid testing too much implementation details, especially for React components.
+You want your tests to be maintanable and don't break and slow you down when you refactor components.
+With React testing Library we're testing the actual DOM and not React-specific implmentation details, like props or state.

 React Testing Library is intended as a replacement for Enzyme.
 When writing new tests, or ugprading old tests, try React Testing Library first.
 Please don't use both in a single test suite, choose one or the other.
 Eventually, our hope is that Enzyme can be removed from the infrastructure.

 .. tip::